 Instructions

-1. Mix the masa harina flour with salt in a medium bowl.
-Add the warm water and oil and kneed until it becomes a pliable dough. (see notes)
+2. Make the pupusa dough.
+Mix the masa harina flour with salt in a medium bowl.
+Add the warm water and oil and kneed until it becomes a soft pliable dough. (see notes) If it is sticky, add more corn flour.

-4. Prepare your fillings, gathering them around.
+3. Gather your fillings together.
 If using the shallot, finely chop and saute until deeply golden and tender.

-6. Flatten a ball into a 4 inch round in the palm of your greased hand, creating a cup.
+4. Form Pupusas.
+Fill a bowl with warm water ( for hand dipping) with a tiny splash of olive oil.
+Line a sheet pan with parchment, or simply place a piece of parchment on the counter.
+Dip your hands in the oiled water, and divide the dough into eight equal balls.
+Flatten each ball into a 4-inch round in the palm of your greased hand, creating a cup.
 (TIP: If the edges crack or crumble, the dough needs a little more water.)

-8. Flatten one more time using your two palms ( to about ½ inch thick) and place on a parchment-lined sheet pan.
+6. Place on the parchment.
+Flatten one more time using your palm ( to about ½ inch thick).
 Repeat with all the pupusas.
+You can store these uncooked for up to 3 days in the fridge.

-9. Heat 1-2 tablespoons oil in a cast iron skillet over medium heat.
-Cook each side until crispy and golden, about 5-7 minutes, each side.
+7. Cook them.
+Heat 1-2 tablespoons olive oil in a large skillet (or griddle) over medium heat.
+Cook each side until crispy and golden, about 5-7 minutes on each side.
 Keep warm in an oven until serving.

 Notes